 The amount of imagery derived from satellites and UAVs is growing at an explosive rate.
 From agriculture, urban planning, and disaster relief to insurance, conservation and earth science, computer vision provides the means to analyze and use the imagery.

 Increased public safety with change detection: Computer vision trained to identify wildfires, water level changes, and industrial activity with high accuracy increases public safety.
 Alerts can be sent to decision-makers, enabling efficient and timely action.

 Efficient earth observation: Computer vision allows for the analysis of electro-optical, infrared, synthetic aperture radar, from any source.
 Deep-learning computer vision can monitor everything from urban development and climate change to population dynamics and agriculture, helping us understand the world we live in.

 Improved environmental epidemiology: As COVID 19 continues to affect every aspect of our lives, the study of environmental and exposure factors in epidemics has never been more top-of-mind.
 Computer vision provides the tools for collecting and processing a wide range of data points relevant in research and prevention work.

 Learn more about AI Vision for Geospatial applications.

 In a world where the amount of visual data is exploding, computer vision has a wide range of use cases.
 The technology improves operations efficiency while increasing safety and revenue, helping businesses collect, analyze, and use the images and video unprecedentedly.

-Chooch.ai offers a wide range of Visual Ai technology that can be customized for your specific business needs.
-If you would like more information on how computer vision can help your business, contact us about computer vision solutions.
+Chooch offers AI Vision technology solutions that can be customized for your specific business needs.
+If you would like more information on how we can help, contact us.